3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 If you are planning to manage large amounts of data, you can partition the table on RDS, allowing a better organization for data management.

+You will see no indexes over encrypted data

 Local nodes structure: